 If you want to try dabbing CBD, you’ll need to invest in a few supplies first.

 For starters, it’s important that you get a high-quality dab rig, which is a type of water pipe that allows you to inhale dabs.
 Similarly to a bong, it uses water to filter the vapor.
 Most people use glass dab rigs, but you can also find ones made from silicone.

 Next, you’ll need a dab nail.
 Dab nail is a shallow dish that is used to vaporize cannabis concentrates.
 Depending on your dab rig, you can heat it up with a blowtorch or an electronic heater coil.
 You can also use a handy vape pen if you want a more convenient and portable way.

-To dab the CBD concentrate of your choice, you just need to heat your dab to the desired temperature.
-Most people aim to reach between 500 and 650°F. This temperature will allow you to fully preserve terpenes in your concentrate and
+Most people aim to reach between 500 and 650°F. This temperature will allow you to preserve terpenes in your concentrate fully and